vilebile17/grep_plus_plus/README.md

 # Grep++

-A small little cli tool that does everything that normal `grep` does.
-So it's probably not very useful.
+A small little cli tool that does a bit of what normal `grep` does.
+So it's probably not very useful...

 ## Installation